-Policy: The vacation year is July 1st to June 30th.
-Entitlement in a given year is calculated based on completed employment as of June 30th.
-For partial years of service, entitlement is pro-rated as follows: (# of months worked) /12 x # of entitlement working days.
-Entitlement for Clinical Associates, Lab Instructors, Coady and Extension Program Staff is as follows:
+Vacation entitlement in a given year is calculated based on completed employment as of June 30th of the current year's employment.
+For the purposes of vacation entitlement, years of service is defined as the number of academic years in which a member has completed employment.
+For partial years of service, entitlement is pro-rated based on number of months worked and is calculated as follows:

+(# of months worked) X entitlement rate.

+Entitlement rate for Nurse Educators, Lab Instructors, Coady and Extension Program Associates/Staff and Learning Skills Instructors is as follows: